-The Wallenstein Rancho Backhoes are a light duty machine that attaches to the subframe of a sub compact, compact or utility tractor or a mini skidsteer or skidsteer and can be used for all light duty digging, trenching and excavating.
+The Wallenstein GE605 Backhoe is a light duty machine that attaches to the subframe of a low horsepower sub compact tractor or a mini skidsteer and can be used for all light duty digging, trenching and excavating.
 Be familiar with the machine before starting.

 It is the responsibility of the owner or operator to read this manual and to train all other operators before they start working with the machine.
 Follow all safety instructions exactly.
 Safety is everyone's business.
 By following recommended procedures, a safe working environment is provided for the operator, bystanders and the area around the work site.
 Untrained operators are not qualified to use the machine.
+Follow all safety instructions exactly.
+Safety is everyone's business.
+By following recommended procedures, a safe working environment is provided for the operator, bystanders and the area around the work site.
+Untrained operators are not qualified to operate the machine.